Need help? We are available to speak to you 7 days a weekRead More

 Book consultation

 As lawyers, we cannot guarantee a successful outcome as no such guarantee exists.
 The decision rests with the Department of Home Affairs.
 However, we understand the complex circumstances our clients face, and we will make sure you always get the support and advice you need.
+No matter your case, we will take it up with home affairs, even under the grounds of family violence.

 We strive to make ourselves as accessible as possible to you:

-• Most initial consultations are free, recurring services will incur a fixed fee that we will discuss with you
+• Most initial consultations are free; recurring services will incur a fixed fee that we will discuss with you

 • You can have a consultation with us from anywhere in Australia via online platforms such as Zoom